ElvenTools/elven-tools-website/src/docs/elven-tools-workflows.md

 ### Summary

-Here are a couple of ideas on preparing the Smart Contract to sell the NFT collection on the Elrond blockchain.
+Here are a couple of ideas on preparing the Smart Contract to sell the NFT collection on the MultiversX blockchain.

 Hopefully, it will be helpful, and the examples will help better understand the idea behind all the existing endpoints on the Smart Contract.